Update on Shared Services

 Moving forward, the Provost Office is now the sole executive sponsor of the project and will continue to provide ongoing oversight.
 As part of this process a Faculty Working Group is being convened to provide regular input on the project.
 This group will provide feedback on proposals for shared services and is expected to take particular care in reviewing elements that directly impact academic work and the service needs of faculty and other academics.

 As we continue to consider how shared administrative service organizations could contribute to cost cutting and better service to the academic mission, your input is critical.
 Faculty forums will be continuing into the academic year and we hope you will participate.
-Please find links to forum registrations here or email input to: firstname.lastname@example.org.
+Please find links to forum registrations here (expired link removed) or email input to: firstname.lastname@example.org.
 Members of my office are also available to attend faculty meeting, other group meetings or to meet individually.

 Policy and Administration